Explore the Advantages of Tax-Free Zones in Costa…

 If you are considering Costa Rica retirement as an expat, a great way to get to know the country is to book yourself on an “Introductory Tour of Costa Rica.”

-These tours do not cost more than a regular guided tour and they are geared towards people considering to live/retire in Costa Rica.
+These tours do not cost more than a regular guided tour, and they are geared toward people considering living/retiring in Costa Rica.
 The tour will provide you with valuable knowledge/information and contacts.

 Some disadvantages to that are:

-A Costa Rica Retirement (aka Relocation) Tour offers you the advantages of not dealing with the aforementioned headaches.
+A Costa Rica Retirement (aka Relocation) Tour offers you the advantage of not dealing with the aforementioned headaches.

-In a nutshell, a Retirement/Relocation Tour tailors to people who want to move to Costa Rica.
+In a nutshell, it is a Retirement/Relocation Tour tailored to people who want to move to Costa Rica.

 The Typical Costa Rica Retirement Tour

-In closing, moving to a new country as a Retiree can be a big culture shock… it can be difficult for the average person.
+Moving to a new country as a Retiree can be a big culture shock – it can be difficult for the average person.
 But, investing your time in a Costa Rica Retirement Tour can provide you with all of the necessary information and contacts that you will need to adjust successfully to living in Costa Rica.

 With the information that you attain, and once you make your move to Costa Rica, you will feel at home in your new surroundings.